Tom Cruise Could Bring Down Scientology ‘Singlehandedly’

 Last month, Tom Cruise was spotted on a movie set in Georgia shooting American Made.
 Many of his fans noted that the actor looked thinner and more youthful than he has in months.

-Whether it’s the side effects of being a Scientologist or not, Tom Cruise will be seen in a new Mission Impossible film titled M:I 6 next year.
+Whether it’s the side effects of being a Scientologist or not, Tom Cruise will be seen in a new Mission: Impossible film titled M:I 6 next year.

 Last month, the mother of Tom Cruise, Mary Lee South, died at 80-years-old, according to People magazine.
 South, who had been battling health issues for the past few years, died peacefully in her sleep.